aimacode/aima-python/CONTRIBUTING.md

 How to Contribute to aima-python
 ==========================

 Thanks for considering contributing to `aima-python`!
-Whether you are an aspiring [Google Summer of Code](https://summerofcode.withgoogle.com/organizations/5663121491361792/) student, or an independent contributor, here is a guide on how you can help.
+Whether you are an aspiring [Google Summer of Code](https://summerofcode.withgoogle.com/organizations/5674023002832896/) student, or an independent contributor, here is a guide on how you can help.

-First of all, you can read these write-ups from past GSoC students to get an idea on what you can do for the project.
+First of all, you can read these write-ups from past GSoC students to get an idea about what you can do for the project.
 [Chipe1](https://github.com/aimacode/aima-python/issues/641) - [MrDupin](https://github.com/aimacode/aima-python/issues/632)

 In general, the main ways you can contribute to the repository are the following:

 1. Implement algorithms from the [list of algorithms](https://github.com/aimacode/aima-python/blob/master/README.md#index-of-algorithms).
-1. Add tests for algorithms that are missing them (you can also add more tests to algorithms that already have some).
+1. Add tests for algorithms.
 1. Take care of [issues](https://github.com/aimacode/aima-python/issues).
 1. Write on the notebooks (`.ipynb` files).
 1. Add and edit documentation (the docstrings in `.py` files).